xability/maidr/README.md

 ### Boxplot

 The Braille representation of a boxplot employs Braille characters that visually resemble the corresponding sections of the boxplot.
+An example of such braille may look like ⠂ ⠒⠒⠒⠒⠒⠒⠿⠸⠿⠒ .
 The size of each section is denoted by the number of Braille characters used.
 The sections are encoded as follows:

 - ⠂ represents lower outlier and upper outlier(s)
 - ⠒ represents the left or right whiskers
 - ⠿ represents the second or third quartiles
-- ⠇ represents the 50% midpoint (median)
+- ⠸⠇ represents the 50% midpoint (median)
 - blank spaces represent empty spaces

 We also impose some overarching rules:

-- Each section must be represented with at least 1 braille character, assuming they have some positive length.
+1. Each section must be represented with at least 1 braille character, assuming they have some positive length.
-- Differences or equalities in whiskers and quartiles must be upheld.
+2. Differences or equalities in whiskers and quartiles must be upheld.
 That is, if the min and max whisker are of equal length, they must have the same number of braille characters, or if they're different, the number of characters must be different.
+3. Zero length sections, such as outliers and the median, are always represented by a set character. ⠂ in the case of outliers, ⠸⠇ in the case of the median.

 This tactile encoding enables users to discern the various components of the boxplot, allowing them to comprehend the data distribution, detect outliers, and identify central tendencies and dispersion within the dataset.

-To generate the braille, we use an algorithm that generates a distribution of characters based on a given proportional distribution and a specified total number of characters.
+To generate the braille, we use an algorithm that generates a distribution of characters based on a given proportional distribution and a specified total number of characters in the user's braille display.
 This can be described mathematically as follows:

 c*i = round(n * p*i), for i = 1, 2, 3, ..., k
 c_i = round((n - C) * p_i), for i = 1, 2, 3, ..., k